jjaswanson4/specification/system-design/margo-overview/personas.md

 - Suppliers can assume the role of multiple personas, for example: if the organization provides hardware and platform software
 - End users can assume the role of multiple personas, for example: an integrator could be tasked with the end user architect role, along with the integrator role, in a "design and deploy" mindset
+- Other personas to be added as requested or required